-Mr. Mason is the President and CEO of the Corporation.
-Mr. Mason has had a long career as a geologist, investment banker, consultant and corporate officer with extensive experience in corporate financings, restructuring and advisory work.
+Ewan D. Mason (1) British Columbia, Canada Mr. Mason is the President and CEO of the Director since: September 6, 2017 Corporation.
+Mr. Mason has had a long career as a geologist, investment banker, consultant and Not Independent corporate officer with extensive experience in corporate financings, restructuring and advisory work.
 Mr. Mason has served as a director and/or chair for numerous mining and exploration companies and in addition is currently an owner, officer and director of a number of private corporations that are engaged in online ordering and inventory management in the sports apparel business.
+2024 Attendance Member of: Attendance (Total)